MakerFaireOrlando/robotruckus.org/_battlebots/rotator.md

 team-photo: Rotator-Team-S2019.jpg
 bot-photo: Rotator-Bot-S2019.jpg
 driver-photo: Rotator-Victor-Soto-s2019.jpg
-participation: Team Revolution will have ROTATOR on display, they will be participating on a panel discussion, and joining us for the Ruckus VIP event!
-We've also heard that Victor has a fun-sized bot he may be bringing for some demos...
+participation: Rotator will be on display and the team will be available for meet and greet throughout the weekend and at the Ruckus VIP Fundraiser!
 ---